 The primary Atlantic campign was fought in the North Atlantic between the Allies and the German U-boat fleet in a life and death struggle to keep the sea lanes between America and Britain open.
-The campaigns in the Atlantic sea areas were of only limited importance compared to the strugge in the North Atlantic.
-They were not, however, unimportant.
-The most important was the struggle between the Italian Regio Marina and British Royal Navy in the Mediterranean.
+The campaigns in the Atlantic sea areas were of lesser imprtance compared to the strugge in the North Atlantic, but not unimprtant.
+The Cribbean was of coinsiderabke imprtnce becuse of the oil production and refining capvility in the area and thefct that the bauxite needed to produce aluminum was being shipped though the Caribbean.
+The most important naval bttles sea battles was fought between the Italian Regio Marina and British Royal Navy in the Mediterranean.
 This largely determined the outcome in the North African struggle and blocked Axis access to Middle Eastern oil.
 There were also naval campaigns in the Baltic and Black Seas.
 Campaigs that are poorly covered in World War II histories.
 The Baltic until the last year of the War became essentilly a German lake.
 The Black Sea was more of a contest and played a role in the Eastern Front campaign in the Ukranian.
 The substantial Soviet naval force at the onset of Barbarossa was largely negated and destroyed by German air power.
 The British naval victories in the Medterranean, however, meant that the Axis was unable to introduce substantial naval forces in the Black Sea.

 The Mediterranean became an active theater of war when Italy entered the war (June 1940).
 Italy had a modern fleet and with France out of the War, immediately challenged the beleagered Royal Navy for control of the Mediterranean.